Polynomial-B/synth-app-frontend/README.md

 #### Goal:

-Create a full-stack React application using Django and PostgreSQL:

-- The app utilises Django templates for rendering templates to users.

-- PostgreSQL is used as the database management system.

-- The app uses Django’s built-in session-based authentication.

-- Authorisation is implemented in the app.
-Guest users (those not signed in) should not be able to create, update, or delete data in the application or access functionality allowing those actions.

-- The app has at least one data entity in addition to the User model.
-At least one entity must have a relationship with the User model.
+Create a full-stack CRUD React application with Django and PostgreSQL, using Django’s built-in session-based authentication.
+The app will have one data entity in addition to the User model and contain a one-to-many or many-to-many relationship with the User model.

-- The app has full CRUD functionality.

-- The app is deployed online so that the rest of the world can use it.

 # SynthSounds

-An experimental synthesiser that allows micro-tuning [(click to navigate to 'Warp' section for further explanation)](#Warp).
+SynthSounds is an experimental synthesiser that allows micro-tuning [(click to navigate to 'Warp' section for further explanation)](#Warp).

+### Concept

+For my final project I wanted to try something that wasn't just a CRUD app.
+I thought about how I could incorporate my musical interest into this and came up with two ideas, a...... .eventually settling on the synthesiser.

+I wanted SynthSounds to be a customisable music synthesiser that abstracted away musical notations to allow experimentation based on the sounds rather than their placement in keys and scales.
+So instead of having the more familiar black and white piano notes, everything is expressed in a grid with numbers (the musical frequencies in Hertz).
+The lower the number, the lower the pitch.

 ### Deployed version: